Tehran: Sports

 Tehran is the site of the national stadium of Azadi, the biggest stadium by capacity in West Asia, where many of the top matches of Iran's Premier League are held.
 The stadium is a part of the Azadi Sport Complex, which was originally built to host the 7th Asian Games in September 1974.
 This was the first time the Asian Games were hosted in West Asia.
 Tehran played host to 3,010 athletes from 25 countries/NOCs, which was at the time the highest number of participants since the inception of the Games.
 That followed hosting the 6th AFC Asian Cup in June 1976, and then the first West Asian Games in November 1997.
 The success of the games led to the creation of the West Asian Games Federation (WAGF), and the intention of hosting the games every two years.
 The city had also hosted the final of the 1968 AFC Asian Cup.
 Several FIVB Volleyball World League courses have also been hosted in Tehran.

-Football clubs

-The first football club of Tehran, Iran Club, was founded in 1920 and dissolved within two years in 1923.
-Today, Tehran's oldest existing football club is Rah Ahan, which was founded in 1937.
-Persepolis and Esteghlal, which are the city's biggest clubs and two of the biggest clubs in Asia, compete in the Tehran derby.
-Tehran is also home to the F.C.
-Ararat Tehran, a popular Armenian football team based at the Ararat Stadium.

-The following table lists Tehran's six major football clubs.

-Smaller clubs based in Tehran are listed below.
+In 2014, the city hosted the FILA Wrestling World Cup event at the Azadi Indoor Stadium.